Softorage/HugoTheme-VibrantShadows/README.md

             This text appears after the `message` and is hyperlinked to `linkURL`.
         4.  **Link URL** *(Type: String | Accepts value: Text | Required | No default)*

-            It's the url of location where user should be directed when they click "Learn more".
+            It's the URL of location where user should be directed when they click "Learn more".
         5.  **Allow** *(Type: String | Accepts value: Text | Optional |Default: "Allow")*

             It is the text on the button that allows cookies.